hashicorp/packer-plugin-vsphere/.web-docs/components/builder/vsphere-clone/README.md

 <!-- End of code generated from the comments of the ExportConfig struct in builder/vsphere/common/step_export.go; -->

-#### Output Configuration:
+### Output Configuration

+**Optional:**

 <!-- Code generated from the comments of the OutputConfig struct in builder/vsphere/common/output_config.go; DO NOT EDIT MANUALLY -->

-- `output_directory` (string) - This setting specifies the directory that artifacts from the build, such as the virtual machine files and disks, will be output to.
+- `output_directory` (string) - The directory where artifacts from the build, such as the virtual machine files and disks, will be output to.
 The path to the directory may be relative or absolute.
-If relative, the path is relative to the working directory packer is executed from.
+If relative, the path is relative to the working directory Packer is run from.
 This directory must not exist or, if created, must be empty prior to running the builder.
-By default this is "output-BUILDNAME" where "BUILDNAME" is the name of the build.
+By default this is "output-<buildName>" where "buildName" is the name of the build.

 - `directory_permission` (os.FileMode) - The permissions to apply to the "output_directory", and to any parent
   directories that get created for output_directory.
 By default this is